d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 1. Why does BERT succeed?
 1. All other things being equal, will a masked language model require more or fewer pretraining steps to converge than a left-to-right language model?
 Why?
-1. In the original implementation of BERT, the position-wise feed-forward network in `BERTEncoder` (via `d2l.EncoderBlock`) and the fully-connected layer in `MaskLM` both use the Gaussian error linear unit (GELU) :cite:`Hendrycks.Gimpel.2016` as the activation function.
+1. In the original implementation of BERT, the positionwise feed-forward network in `BERTEncoder` (via `d2l.EncoderBlock`) and the fully-connected layer in `MaskLM` both use the Gaussian error linear unit (GELU) :cite:`Hendrycks.Gimpel.2016` as the activation function.
 Research into the difference between GELU and ReLU.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/388)